Ruchita495/RuchitasBookStore/RuchitasBookStore/README.txt

 add sweet alert script in Area->Admin->Product->Upsert.cshtml

 20213-11-22 0356
-wrie a code in prosuct controller so create product page is diaplayed
+write a code in product controller so create product page is diaplayed

+2023-11-22 0426
+update code in product.cs file and Area->Customer->View->Home->Index.cshtml to diaply images of books in home page